-John was born in Sweden and emigrated to America in 1889 or 1890.
-Details of his passage across the Atlantic and through American states to Iowa will be documented on these pages.
+John was born in Sweden and emigrated to America in 1891.
+Details of his passage across the Atlantic and through American states to Iowa will, we hope, be documented on these pages.
 He was committed to Family and Farming.
 Arriving in America his surname was Petersson following the Swedish tradition of taking his fathers given name and adding “son” to it.
 Arriving in central Iowa, John Petersson realized there were already many of Swedish descedants who bore names like Johnson, Anderson, Carlson, Nelson and so on.
 Also following a tradition from his home country, he changed his surname to Lindgren.
 Unfortunately it remains a mystery as to why he picked Lindgren.
 Perhaps some day through our Lindgren connections we will learn more.

 Elizabeth Johnson “Lizzie” was born in America and resided with her family in central Iowa near the tiny town of Lanyon where she attended school.
 She met and married John Lindgren.
 Lizzie had five siblings including a younger sister, Amy, who married John’s brother Frank.
 Thus, we are privileged to have many “double” cousins, some we know and many we anticipate knowing.